cloudblog004/fantasticfoodies/content/en/posts/1774-steps-to-make-award-winning-chicken-enchilada-casserole.md

 1. Boil chicken add garlic salt for flavor shredd when done boiling
 1. Pre heat oven at 350
 1. In large baking dish smother with one layer off green sauce
-1. Place tortillas side to side add green sauce &amp; chicken
+1. Place tortillas side to side add green sauce & chicken
 1. Add cheese repeat with 2more layers
 1. Bake for about 15-20 min or until cheese is bubbly
 1. Add some Spanish rice on the side